-These were taken during a 60-minute cruise up the Martwa Wisla, or Dead Vistula River, to the Baltic Sea through the Gdansk Shipyard, where Soviet-style Communism died in 1980.
+These were taken during a 60-minute cruise up the Martwa Wisla, or Dead Vistula River, to the Baltic Sea through or near the sprawling Gdansk Shipyard, where Soviet-style Communism died in 1980.

 That fall wasn’t immediate and took nearly a decade, but the christening of the Solidarity Trade Union in September of that year after a strike by 17,000 workers forced the Polish government to give in to strikers’ demands and legalize the union, signaled the beginning of the authoritarian system’s end.
 Today much of what was then known as the Lenin Ship Yard lays rotting, abandoned derelict buildings and heaps of rusting metal.